smolijar/gitwiki-thesis/src/analysis/user-access.md

 1. Access control gets more complicated.
 In centralized VCSs, it is natural to have the feature of file locks, which is e.g. available in Subversion.
 Though there are tools to simulate this in Git, it gets far more challenging.
-How do we solve access control within a Git repository?
+How to solve access control within a Git repository?

 2. Git provides a useful interface for repository cloning, granting us an elegant solution for direct file access, familiar to Dump, Lump and Pump.
 Users are authenticated through SSH authentication layer, once they deliver their public keys to the hosting server, which is a standard practice used by popular Git hosting providers.
-The question is, how do we authenticate the user in WUI and pair them with their stored public key?
+The question is, how to authenticate the user in WUI and pair them with their stored public key?

 ## Authorization

 We need a tool for an authorization layer atop SSH to manage Git repository access for our Git hosting.
 Let us go over few possible open source options we have.

-There are many Git hosting services with a swarm of supportive features, such as code review, issue tracking and even access control.
+There are many Git hosting services with a swarm of supportive features, such as the code review, issue tracking and even access control.
 These self-hosted services include e.g. Gogs [@gogs], GitBucket [@gitbucket] or GitLab [@gitlab].
 This is not primary what we are after, since none of them by this time offer modular usage, to use just the mere SSH authorization layer.
 I will pick GitLab as an example of this group.

-Since none of the examples from said group are convenient, let us take a look on software that serves only that purpose.
+Since none of the examples from the said group are convenient^[Not impossible -- we could use them.
+They are inconvenient because we would need to take thole system, while only utilizing a mere fraction of it, since we don't need many provided SCM features.], let us take a look on software that serves only that purpose.
 Here we have two fine examples.
 That is Gitorious [@gitorious] and Gitolite [@gitolite].
 Gitorious however is no longer maintained, since it has been acquired by GitLab in 2015 [@gitorious:gitlab].
-The fact that Gitolite, which is still maintained, was for some time used by GitLab as an authorization layer, makes it even more relevant, given GitLab's popularity.
+The fact that Gitolite, which is still maintained, was for some time used by GitLab as an authorization layer, makes it even more relevant, given the GitLab's popularity.
 One of the reasons for that is that GitLab faced performance issues with extensive count of repositories and users. [@gitolite:gitlab]
-This might be an issue for massive corporations, but since Gitolite has reached performance issues with configuration parsing at 560K+ LOC of configuration files and 42K repositories reached by Fedora, it should be just fine for our purpose. [@gitolite:perf]
+This might be an issue for massive corporations, but since Gitolite has reached performance issues with configuration parsing at over 560 thousand LOC of configuration files and 42 thousand repositories reached by Fedora, it should be just fine for our purpose. [@gitolite:perf]

 I have distinguished two examples to compare in this section as possible candidates for the authorization tool to use in the project.